Home ยป Noodles ยป Kalguksu (Korean Knife Cut Noodle Soup)

 Kalguksu (Korean Knife Cut Noodle Soup) | MyKoreanKitchen.com

-There are a few variations of Kalguksu, but my number one choice always has been Bajirak Kalguksu (바지락 칼국수, Knife cut noodle soup with littleneck clams).
-I don’t know what it is, but I love the light and refreshing taste that comes out of this little seafood.
+There are a few delicious variations of kalguksu, but my number one choice has always been Bajirak Kalguksu (바지락 칼국수) — knife-cut noodle soup with littleneck clams.
+I’m not exactly sure what it is, but I absolutely love the light, refreshing flavor that comes from these little shellfish.

-Since I’m a seafood lover, I often throw in some prawns as well.
-But, if you’re not going to add the prawns, just add more littleneck clams.
+Since I’m a seafood lover, I often throw in a few prawns as well.
+If you’re not adding prawns, you can simply increase the amount of littleneck clams.

-I’ve seen some Koreans adding squid or baby octupus in their soup, which looks so tempting.
-If my seafood choice is more than just littleneck clams, I would call it, Haemul Kalguksu (해물칼국수, Knife cut noodle soup with seafood).
+I’ve also seen some Koreans add squid or baby octopus to their kalguksu, which looks so tempting.
+When I use more than just clams, I call it Haemul Kalguksu (해물 칼국수) — knife-cut noodle soup with mixed seafood.

 Kalguksu (Korean Knife Cut Noodle Soup) Recipe | MyKoreanKitchen.com